mvdgeijn/pax8/README.md

 You can get your developer credentials from the Pax8 panel: https://docs.pax8.com/api/v1#section/Create-a-Developer-Application

 Add the credentials to your project .env file.
 These credentials are used to get an access token.
 This access token is valid for 24h, so it's recommended to store it and renew it within 24h.
+Check also the Events section below.

 PAX8_CLIENT_ID="your client id"